-When the needle is inserted to draw blood, some people feel moderate pain, while others feel only a prick or stinging sensation.
+When the needle is inserted to draw blood, some people feel moderate pain.
+Others feel only a prick or stinging sensation.
 Afterward, there may be some throbbing or a slight bruise.
 These soon go away.

 It is not used as a screening test for cancer.

 The normal range is 0 to 2.5 micrograms per liter (mcg/L).
 In smokers, the normal range is 0 to 5 mcg/L.

 In smokers, slightly higher values may be considered normal.

-High CEA levels in a person recently treated for certain cancers may mean the cancer has returned.
-Higher than normal levels may be due to the following cancers:
+A high CEA level in a person recently treated for certain cancers may mean the cancer has returned.A higher than normal level may be due to the following cancers:

 Carcinoembryonic antigen blood test

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.